DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-05-24-Write It For Me.md

   content for your photo galleries without even touching your keyboard!"
 post_image: "/uploads/wifm-1.png"
 post_highlight: Struggling to create unique content for your photo galleries?
 Writer's block stopped you in your tracks?
-Introducing 'Write It For Me'- a great cure for those content creation blues.
+Introducing 'Write It For Me,' the perfect cure for those content creation blues.
 post_type:
 - blog
 product: